 Revital Yakin Krakovsky has vast experience in strategy and communications in both the public and private sectors.
 Over the years, Revital had worked with presidents, government ministers, mayors, international organizations, nonprofit foundations, Jewish institutions and more.
 Revital filled various executive positions within the “communication cycle”: senior PR and media positions; a senior position in a large international nonprofit organization and senior public sector- government positions.

-Sacha Roytman-Dratwa serves as the Director of CAM.
+Sacha Roytman-Dratwa serves as the CEO of CAM.
 Prior to joining CAM, Sacha led the Digital Advocacy Unit at the World Jewish Congress.
 At the WJC, Sacha led the #WeRemember Campaign for International Holocaust Remembrance Day, the world’s largest digital educational campaign.
 He previously worked for Rimon Cohen Sheinkman, a leading PR firm in Israel, as the director of digital media communication, and prior to that commanded the Israel Defense Forces’ New Media Operations team.
 Sacha holds a bachelor’s degree in Interactive Communications from the Interdisciplinary Center Herzliya.
 He can be reached at [email protected].

-Arthur Maserjian joined CAM as the Director of Strategic Content & International Affairs, after working on a consultative basis since its launch.
+Arthur Maserjian serves as the Chief of Staff of CAM, and is also the Director of International Affairs and Diplomacy.
+Arthur joined CAM as the Director of Strategic Content & International Affairs, after working on a consultative basis since its launch.
 Before joining CAM, Arthur was a non-profit and investment research consultant.
 Previously, Arthur worked in business development for a technology start-up, and in banking at several large financial institutions.
 Arthur holds a Bachelor of Science in Business Administration from Northeastern University.
 He can be reached at [email protected].